 Free Keylogger for Mac OS X – logkext

-Other than for security purposes, I’ve heard of people using keyloggers to keep track of their young childrens internet habits.
-If this is your thought, instead of using a keylogger I would suggest other tips to make your Mac kid friendly and even blocking websites from the Mac to create a more child-friendly computing experience.
+Other than for direct security purposes, I’ve also heard of many people using keyloggers to keep track of their young childrens internet habits, making sure nothing potentially dangerous is going on.
+If this is your thought, instead of using a key logger it may be worth suggesting other tips to make your Mac kid friendly and even blocking websites from the Mac so that inappropriate locations around the web can not be accessed, thus helping to create a more child-friendly computing experience.